-i.
+h.
 Crime

 Crime, although indirect, unquestionably has an influential impact on the economy.
-Although crime is by no means a serious problem in the District, as shown in Figure 2-12, and has decreased substantially overall in all member counties, it has risen in the lone category of drug related crime.
-In summary, from 2000-2014 total reported crime has decreased substantially in the SCIRPDC EDD and the State of Illinois overall.
+Although crime is by no means a serious problem in the district, as shown in Figure 2-12, and has decreased substantially in all member counties, it has risen in the lone category of drug-related crime.
+In summary, from 2000-2014, total reported crime has decreased substantially in the SCIRPDC EDD and the State of Illinois overall.
 This is a positive sign for the continued quality of life and development of the region.
-The Crime Rate Index in the below figure provides a good illustration of these declining crime rates.
+The Crime Rate Index in the figure below provides a good illustration of these declining crime rates.
+Although the table below demonstrates a decrease in crime rates, it is important to note that these are not the most recent figures, and some of the data may not accurately reflect the situation in both counties and the state.
+The best available information was used, but it was lacking.